CabraKill/incoming-track/README.md

 # Configs ⚙️
 The setup is composed of two pieces:
-* Create a file with name *page.py* and a variable called *PAGE_LINK* with the tracking link.
+* Create a file with the name *page.py* and a variable called *PAGE_LINK* with the tracking link.
-* Ajust the the searching method to the choosen page.
+* Adjust the searching method to the chosen page.
 # Calibration 🧭
 The search method looks for a list of tags "p" with class "titulo".
-Probably it won't be your case so ajust the search to the logic within your page.
+Probably it won't be your case so adjust the search to the logic within your page.
 Be clever!

 # Improvments or Suggestions
 * Deploy to a server(firebase gcloud, heroku)